-Food should be simple, bring comfort, give you life and pleasure.
+Food should be simple, bring comfort, promote life and pleasure.

 Most of my recipes are designed for real people with busy lives and small kitchens who love good food.

 There is a very specific “spinach tiger” culinary viewpoint.
 Fresh.
 Whole.
 Local.
 Simple.
 Delicious.
-Recently, I’ve started gluten-free baking, and grain free baking.
+I evolved to include gluten free and including low carb options so the whole family can eat together.

 Who is Spinach Tiger?